Salary Corrected: Residency Program in Ophthalmology University of Georgia

 Vacation, Compensation, Fees, and University Requirements

 For every 12 months of training, 10 days of vacation time are provided, as well as 10 days of sick leave.
 Although there are no state funds to support travel, the ophthalmology service is usually able to provide funding to partially offset expenses associated with travel to one professional meeting.
-The beginning annual stipend is $36,615.
+The beginning annual stipend is $49,500 with 2500 increase yearly.
 A onetime application fee of $75 and tuition and student fees (approximately $1390/year) are the responsibility of the individual selected for the program.
 Required fees allow access to the Ramsey Student Activities Center (sports complex) and Gilbert Student Health Center, as well as access to student tickets for athletic and cultural events.
 Access to student services is not accessible until the fall semester begins.
 Parking fees (approximately $240/year) are an additional expense and can be payroll deducted (monthly or yearly).

 Proof of medical insurance coverage and proof of immunization for measles, mumps, rubella, chicken pox, tetanus, hepatitis B, and rabies are required.
 Health insurance is required and is the financial responsibility of the individual.
 Medical insurance is available through the Graduate School at a reasonable rate, but may be waived if proof of coverage is provided.
-Coverage through the Graduate School will be available beginning August 1, 2024.
+Coverage through the Graduate School will be available beginning August 1, 2025.
 Please visit the following website for additional information regarding health insurance fees https://hr.uga.edu/students/student-health-insurance/.
-Be advised that the UGA policy will not take effect until August 1, 2024, so you will need to independently obtain health insurance to cover yourself from July 15, 2025, until August 1, 2025.
+Be advised that the UGA policy will not take effect until August 1, 2025, so you will need to independently obtain health insurance to cover yourself from July 15, 2025, until August 1, 2025.

 House Officers (Residents/Interns) at the University of Georgia are classified as graduate students, and thus for the purpose of the Public Service Loan Forgiveness Program are not considered to be full time employees.
 The University of Georgia does not participate in the Public Service Loan Forgiveness Program.
 Please consider this information if you desire to participate in the Public Service Loan Forgiveness or other loan repayment programs.